 Senior Partner & Financial Planner | [email protected]

-If you received or will receive a financial plan from Spectrum Financial Partners, Matt probably developed it.
-He is the primary planner at Spectrum and gets tremendous satisfaction from working with clients to solve the puzzle of their financial lives.
+If you received or will receive a financial plan from the advisors, DBA Spectrum Financial Partners, Matt probably developed it.
+He is the primary planner and gets tremendous satisfaction from working with clients to solve the puzzle of their financial lives.
 He views the discovery process with clients, learning about their goals and values, as the foundation of the plan.
 There are typically many ways to solve the financial puzzle: saving more, retiring later, more (or less) aggressive investments, etc. Matt engages clients in the planning process so that the choices match client preferences and it’s a tailored plan that they own and will implement.
 Some of the choices he can analyze within a plan include testing for the optimal Social Security benefit claiming strategy, understand the likely long-term impact of different asset allocations, and determine the best timing to start a pension benefit.
 Matt shows you the math of your plan, you choose the path.

 In his free time, Matt can be found hiking a trail in the Cascades or along the coast.
 Among his (few) parenting successes, he counts training his teenage son and daughter to tolerate, and at times even enjoy, hiking in the woods.
 On Sunday afternoons, Matt will cook up a big pot of chili or chicken adobo or cacciatore to provide sustenance for the week.
 If family and friends can join in the meal, so much the better.
 He recently went to the Boundary Waters in Minnesota with a college buddy for a week-long canoe trip, reliving the highlight of his teen years.
 He aims for it not to be his last canoe adventure.
 After work, he likes to drink one of our area's many delicious beers.
 (There are five drinking establishments between the Columbia City office and his home.)
 Although if you twist his arm, he’ll have a bourbon instead.